creativecommons/cc-legal-tools-data/README.md

 The data includes both source files used by [creativecommons/cc-licenses][cc-licenses] and output from it.
 See that repository for additional instructions on the use of this repository.
+This section uses project specific terms.
+Please reference [Definitions][#definitions], below.

 - **[`docs/`](docs)**
   - ***(:warning: NOT YET ACTIVE)*** CC Licenses data served by